 Is Polygon (MATIC) a Good Investment?

 Despite its struggles, Polygon seems like a good investment with a bright prospect.
-As we have seen from the predictions, experts expect the price to rise and even cross $2 by the end of the year.
+As we have seen from the predictions, experts expect the price to rise above $4 by the end of the year.
 The price rally will be even more promising in the next three to five years.

 However, the fact that the price might rise does not make MATIC a good investment per se.
 The Polygon network is doing a lot on its part to ensure that the asset not only remains afloat but also shines its way to the top.

-So, while MATIC has lost much of its value due to the June bearish market, it has a great future outlook and might soon resume a bullish trajectory.
+So, while MATIC has lost much of its value due to the bearish market that started at the end of 2021, it has a great future outlook and might soon resume a bullish trajectory.

 In particular, three factors will significantly help to push MATIC’s price to stardom.
 These include: